spacetelescope/jdaviz/docs/cubeviz/plugins.rst

 maps can be created in a similar way for data that is not continuum-subtracted.

-To make a line or continuum map using the Collapse plugin, first import a data cube into Cubeviz.
+To make a line or continuum map using the :ref:`Collapse Plugin <collapse>`, first import a data cube into Cubeviz.
 Next, go to the Collapse plugin and select the input data using the :guilabel:`Data` pulldown.
 Then set the :guilabel:`Axis` to the